rasPanda/project-3/README.md

 ## Other wins

 ### Well functioning back-end
 Overall, our back-end was well set up and was easy to work with.
-This was especially satisfying given that we had 29 different endpoints (and we used 28 of them!).
+This was especially satisfying given that we had 29 different CRUD operations (and we used 28 of them!).
 We accomplished this through good planning, and setting this up in full before we started any work on the client.

 We shared responsibility of working on the back-end, which meant that we were all very familiar and comfortable with all parts of the MVC design of our back-end.
 Finally, Carl did extensive endpoint testing, and the whole group wrote a series of tests to ensure that we were all very confident of the functionality.